davidkml/vc-made-simple/docs/COMMANDS.md

 ## stage
 **Usage**: `vms stage [<filenames>] [<dirnames>]`

-**Description**: Add snapshots of the contents of the given files to the staging area.
+**Description**: Adds snapshots of the contents of the given files to the staging area.
 - preprocessing and normalization of given file and directory paths is performed before staging
 - if multiple arguments are given, each is staged sequentially
 - if directory is given, then stage all of the files in that directory